edangx100/Recipe-Meal-Planner-A2A-MCP/README.md

 An intelligent meal planning system built with Google ADK (Agent Development Kit) and LangGraph that creates budget-conscious meal plans with optimized shopping lists.

-**✨ Now features Agent-to-Agent (A2A) communication architecture for distributed microservices deployment!**
+**✨ Built with Agent-to-Agent (A2A) communication architecture for distributed microservices deployment!**

 ## Overview